-Don’t Have to Buy a New One!
+8. Don’t Have Waste Money To Buy a New One!

-Can’t get more cost effective than just not spending money at all on a newer phone!
+Can’t get more cost-effective than just not spending money at all on a newer phone!

 Both my phones were technically free.
 One was a graduation gift that has had a remarkably long shelf life despite the abuse it has absorbed from me.
 The second one was a hand-me-down from my husband.
 I’m not able to make a single penny back selling either of those but I also didn’t have to shell out more money for a brand new smartphone.
 Considering how expensive new phones are and seeing that both my current old phones put together wouldn’t amount up to even $250 cash back – keeping both was the definite frugal choice.
 Plus, they both work great as a team for all the reasons above as well.